scireum/sirius-biz/src/main/java/sirius/biz/codelists/README.md

 Provides a framework to retrieve and manage simple masterdata.
-The more general part of this framework is [LookupTables](LookupTables.java) and [LookupTable](LookupTable.java) which provide access to more or less static date like "list of all known countries" etc.
+The more general part of this framework is [LookupTables](LookupTables.java) and [LookupTable](LookupTable.java) which provide access to more or less static data like "list of all known countries" etc.

 Such data can either be provided via [Jupiter](https://github.com/scireum/jupiter) or by an internal [CodeList](CodeLists.java).